Triang3l/LudicrousInstagib/README.md

 To start a listen server, select "Instagib Death Match" in the game type drop-down menu on the Host Game screen.

+If you want to start a dedicated server, you need to jump through some hoops:

+1. Insert the contents of `ROTTGame/Config/ROTTInstagib.ini` into `ROTTGame/Config/MultiplayerData.ini` in the game folder under the `[ROTTGame_MultiplayerDM ROTTUIDataProvider_GameModeInfo]` block.
+2. Delete the `ROTTInstagib.ini` file.
-If you want to start a dedicated server, first *insert the contents of `ROTTGame/Config/ROTTInstagib.ini` into `ROTTGame/Config/MultiplayerData.ini` in the game folder under `[ROTTGame_MultiplayerDM ROTTUIDataProvider_GameModeInfo]`*, and then select "Instagib Death Match" in the game type drop-down menu in the dedicated server launcher.
+3. Select "Instagib Death Match" in the game type drop-down menu in the dedicated server launcher.

 Modifying
 =========